Grade 1 Homeschooling CurriculumSelect a subject to preview inside each book, and see sample lesson plans.

 They learn about great Americans such as St. Rose Duchesne, George Washington, Abraham Lincoln, and Mother Cabrini.
 Children study the lives of Saint Kateri Tekakwitha and Saint Elizabeth Ann Seton, with the Fr.
 Lovasik books.

-Children study geography in Map Skills for Today: Finding Your Way, receiving practice and reinforcement in using maps, direction words, finding directions, map symbols, and measuring distance.
+Children study geography in Geography Skills for Young Catholics 1: Our Neighborhood and Parish, receiving practice and reinforcement in using maps, direction words, finding directions, map symbols, and measuring distance.

 In Mathematics 1 for Young Catholics, students add and subtract using one- and two-digit numbers, recognize and write numerals 0 – 100, and exhibit beginning skills in reasoning and logical thinking, place value, money, time, and are introduced to beginning concepts in geometry, measurement, fractions, and graphing.